 Using growth hacking techniques the company has introduced a long list of features that now generate outsized impact for the company.
 The company did not pay much attention to reviews and ratings in the early days, these features are now some strong engagement drivers for the company.
 “We have found that people do give reviews and do care about reviews.”

 The most significant change would be that Rokomari’s entire approach to marketing has changed.
 “Our marketing has changed,” says Mr. Sohag.
 “Initially, we were mostly Facebook focused.
 We now do a ton of different things.
 I remember pushing the marketing team for email marketing.
 Initially, they didn’t care.
 However, email marketing is a hugely successful initiative now.
 People like our content and emails because we have been trying to do it right.
 As a result, the unsubscription rate is meaningfully low.”

 Over the past years, Rokomari has built a multi-pronged approach to growth and marketing.
 The company has shifted focus from mere marketing to a data-driven approach informed by the idea of growth hacking.
 “We started to rely more on data to make decisions.
 For marketing, we started to look into data to understand the efficiency of campaigns.
 It has been a very useful shift for us.”

 There are several lessons to learn from Rokomari when it comes to growth.
 I would note two broad ones.
-One lesson is at the tactical level where you copy the things that Rokomari is doing and getting results such as put together a growth hacking team, a content team, and an email newsletter.
-This would certainly bring some results.
-The second lesson at the principal level where you copy the principles - a mindset to continuous learning and testing.
-However, this is the most important lesson of two.
+One lesson is at the tactical level where you copy the things that Rokomari is doing and get results such as putting together a growth hacking team, a content team, and an email newsletter.
+This would undoubtedly bring some results.
+The second lesson at the principle level is where you copy the principles - a mindset of continuous learning and testing.
+However, this is the most important lesson of the two.